All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 - respect confidentiality.

 Always report any violations of the Code of Conduct to the appropriate institutional official, and report any evidence of cheating, plagiarism, or improper conduct on the part of any student of the institution when there is direct knowledge of these activities.
-Failure to observe the Student Code of Conduct is professionally unacceptable and could negatively impact academic progression.
+Failure to observe the Student Code of Conduct is professionally unacceptable and could negatively impact academic progression or could lead to a referral to the Professional Misconduct Committee or to the Behavior Intervention Team.

 Classroom and Laboratory Conduct and Standards

-Students are expected to arrive at lectures and lab sessions on time with the appropriate clothing and equipment, behave in a respectful manner, and adhere to all policies within this document and the course syllabus.
+Students are expected to arrive at lectures and lab sessions on time with the appropriate clothing and equipment, behave in a respectful manner, and adhere to all policies within the Catalog/Handbook and the course syllabus.
 The following behaviors are also expected in all lectures and lab sessions:

 - Students are expected to assist the instructors in the organization of equipment before and after the lab activity.

-- Students will operate lab equipment in a safe and respectful manner.
+- Students must operate lab equipment in a safe and respectful manner.

 - Shoes may not be worn while on the lab tables or mats.